 Key features of a fenced dog play area

-- open grassed areas for active play
+- Open grassed areas for active play

-- shade trees
+- New shade trees and landscaping

 In March 2020, we conducted community consultation to seek feedback on a proposal to develop a fenced dog play area within a portion of Gordon Barnard Reserve.